cisco/cisco-network-puppet-module/README.md

 Bridge Assurance on all network ports.
 Valid values are true, false or 'default'.

 ##### `domain`
 Domain.
 Valid values are integer or 'default'.
-This property is supported only on N56k, N6k, N7k.

 ##### `fcoe`
 spanning tree protocol for FCoE VLAN.
 Valid values are true, false or 'default'.
-This property is supported only on N9k, N30xx, N31xx.

 ##### `loopguard`
 Enable loopguard by default on all ports.
 Valid values are true, false or 'default'.